terchris/nerdmeet/nerdnet/16cmd-landing-nerd.md

 The nerd landing zone will by default have just one VM for testing purposes.
 Named nerd-vm01-eus.
 The VM will be placed in the subnet nerd-backend-sn01-eus and it cannot be accessed from the internet.

+This file contains all commands to set up the nerd landing zone.
+For overview see the [Network Landing Zones](9nerdnet-network.md) file.

 ### Create network for test VM

 Create the network interface for the test VM.